The Charcoal Craze

 Activated Charcoal is a powerful detoxifying agent.
 It works by trapping toxins and chemicals through a chemical process known as adsorption.
 Adsorption, as defined by Merriam-Webster, is "the adhesion in an extremely thin layer of molecules (as of gases, solutes, or liquids) to the surfaces of solid bodies or liquids with which they are in contact."
 This happens because activated charcoal has a negatively charged surface, which attracts positive charged toxins and gasses to bond with it.

-Activated charcoal is used in soaps such as Charcoal Poppy, face masks, and other topical treatments to aid in the treatment of acne.
+Activated charcoal is used in soaps such as Detox, face masks, and other topical treatments to aid in the treatment of acne.
 It successfully binds with the toxins and dirt that are responsible for causing acne.
 Topically, activated charcoal is effective in the treatment of more than just acne.
 Consider using it for treating body odor, rashes (like those from poison ivy or poison oak), and insect bites.

 Going along with the fact that activated charcoal works through the process of adsorption, it might make perfect sense to you that it can be used to whiten teeth.
 The charcoal adsorbs plaque and other nasty things that stain your teeth, but also changes the pH balance in your mouth.
 This pH change actually helps prevent bad breath, gingivitis and other gum disease, and cavities.
 The best part is, it's so simple to do!
 Simply get your toothbrush wet, skip the toothpaste, and instead, dip it into powdered activated charcoal.
 Brush as normal, and rinse until the charcoal is no longer present in your saliva.
 It's recommended that this process is repeated 2-3 times a week, so don't chuck the toothpaste just yet.